-To begin with, a police officer pulling you over for an unlawful tag is often a pretext for a brief investigation of a driver.
-So, they can check whether he or she might be under the influence of alcohol, drugs or both.
-Regardless, if a driver hasn’t been consuming alcohol, or he or she hasn’t committed any moving violations.
-Since a police officer began observing their vehicle, any traffic stop is something more than a mere annoyance.
+Being pulled over by police for an unlawful tag is often a pretext for a brief investigation of a driver to evaluate whether he or she might be under the influence of alcohol, drugs or both.
+Even if a driver hasn’t been consuming alcohol, or he or she hasn’t committed any moving violations since a police officer began observing their vehicle, any traffic stop is something more than a mere annoyance.

-Still, it’s unlikely they will impose anything approaching a maximum penalty.
-Therefore, a conviction of the offense is going to result in a permanent criminal record.
-So, that record can interfere with your job, educational and housing opportunities.
-At any rate, defenses to section 320.261 exist.
-Thus, it is in your best interests to contact us if they charge you with a violation of the statute.
-Especially, if you expect to have a security check coming up.
+Although it’s unlikely a maximum penalty would be imposed, an unlawful tag conviction would result in a permanent criminal record.
+That record can interfere with job, educational and housing opportunities.
+Defenses to section 320.261 exist.
+So, contact us if you’re charged with an unlawful tag violation of the statute, especially if you expect to have a security check coming up.